build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

    }'
    ```

-   - The command will use the *Thing’s* name as part of the policy name to ensure uniqueness
+   - The command will use the *Thing’s* name as part of the policy name to ensure uniqueness.

-   - Once attached to a *Thing* in AWS IoT, this IoT Policy will control what that *Thing* can access
+   - Once attached to a *Thing* in AWS IoT, this IoT Policy will control what that *Thing* can access.

    - **Caution:** This IoT policy is overly permissive but is easiest for illustration purposes.
 Practicing least privilege is a security best practice - hence permissions should be locked-down to permit devices to only access what they need, and nothing more.
-For more details and best practices on writing IoT policies, please refer to [Best Practice 1.2 – Assign least privilege access to devices](https://docs.aws.amazon.com/wellarchitected/latest/iot-lens-checklist/best-practice-1-2.html)
+For more details and best practices on writing IoT policies, please refer to [Best Practice 1.2 – Assign least privilege access to devices](https://docs.aws.amazon.com/wellarchitected/latest/iot-lens-checklist/best-practice-1-2.html).

 9. Attach the IoT Policy to the certificate: